heuripedes/mih.py/README.md

 Assumptions
 ===
 - Hardware doesn't change.
 In case of hardware change (e.g. an NIC disapears), the behavior is undefined.
+NOTE: point-to-point 3g interfaces don't count, it's assumed they're not permanent.

 - The best link is always the one of the most reliable technology (e.g. wifi > 3g).
-If technology is the same, the best link is either the one with best signal strenght or the first.
+If technology is the same, the best link is either the one with best signal strength or the first.

 - The 3g Base Station do not support MIH-like services, at least not the one implemented by this application.
 That means that no peer